Scrum Values

 Article Thumbnail

-One of the most popular Agile frameworks, Scrum is being extensively used by various organizations throughout the world.
-The reason for this is that it inculcates a sense of responsibility in individuals, gives shape to complex problems, and enables the work to keep moving steadily.
+One of the most popular Agile frameworks, Scrum, is extensively used by various organizations throughout the world.
+This is because it inculcates a sense of responsibility in individuals, gives shape to complex problems, and enables work to keep moving steadily.
 Moreover, Scrum is very flexible and can adapt to any kind of culture and situation.
-As every organization and enterprise has its own set of values, so does Scrum.
+Every organization and enterprise has its own set of values, and so does Scrum.

 Scrum has 5 values that guide every individual of the team and Stakeholder in making decisions.
-These are very important values and are crucial to the successful implementation of the Scrum framework in the organization.
+These are very important values and are crucial to successfully implementing the Scrum framework in the organization.
 Just as organizational values drive organizational behavior, the Scrum values drive the behavior of the Scrum team members and help them realize their full potential.
 If you have managed or led a Scrum Team or are managing it, you would certainly know that it is only by fully understanding and applying these 5 Scrum values the organizations can reap the full benefits of the Scrum framework.
 These values are the foundation stones of the Scrum framework.
-It is important for the project to achieve its full potential that every team member commit to adhering to and following these values.
+The project needs to achieve its full potential and every team member commits to adhering to and following these values.
 The power of Scrum is further boosted by these values as they provide the direction for decision-making.

 5 Scrum Values